sp4wn-owner/Spawn/Spawn-VR/README.md

 - Click the "Start" button to make your robot simulator accessible.

 ### Connect to your robot from the VR-UI client
 - Click the "Spawn" button to create a connection to your robot.
+Test portal available [here](https://spawn-vr.onrender.com)

 ### Update your accounts on Spawn